9t8/quantum_kidney/README.md

 ## Challenges we ran into

-Classiq requires manual verification of new accounts, so we had to switch tools.
+The SDK we plannede to use, classiq, requires manual verification of new accounts and was buggy, so we had to switch tools.
 OpenQAOA's DOcplex to Ising model converter threw obscure errors.
 Performance constraints of quantum simulation on classical computers prevented us from using datasets with more than 30 donor-recipient pairs, even with unbalanced penalization to reduce variable count.
 Additionally, pruning optimizations made predicting model size from dataset size challenging.

 ## Accomplishments that we're proud of

-We implemented a working quantum algorithm that may have exponential speedup.
+We implemented a working quantum algorithm that has an exponential speedup in many realistic cases.

 ## What we learned